ECP-WarpX/impactx/docs/source/usage/parameters.rst

     This is in-development.
     At the moment, this flag only activates coordinate transformations and charge deposition.

+* ``algo.mlmg_relative_tolerance`` (``float``, optional, default: ``1.e-7``)
+    The relative precision with which the electrostatic space-charge fields should be calculated.
+    More specifically, the space-charge fields are computed with an iterative Multi-Level Multi-Grid (MLMG) solver.
+    This solver can fail to reach the default precision within a reasonable time.

+* ``algo.mlmg_absolute_tolerance`` (``float``, optional, default: ``0``, which means: ignored)
+    The absolute tolerance with which the space-charge fields should be calculated in units of V/m^2.
+    More specifically, the acceptable residual with which the solution can be considered converged.
+    In general this should be left as the default, but in cases where the simulation state changes very little between steps it can occur that the initial guess for the MLMG solver is so close to the converged value that it fails to improve that solution sufficiently to reach the mlmg_relative_tolerance value."

+* ``algo.mlmg_max_iters`` (``integer``, optional, default: ``100``)
+    Maximum number of iterations used for MLMG solver for space-charge fields calculation.
+    In case if MLMG converges but fails to reach the desired self_fields_required_precision, this parameter may be increased.

+* ``algo.mlmg_verbosity`` (``integer``, optional, default: ``1``)
+    The verbosity used for MLMG solver for space-charge fields calculation.
+    Currently MLMG solver looks for verbosity levels from 0-5.
+    A higher number results in more verbose output.

 .. _running-cpp-parameters-diagnostics:

 Diagnostics and output